thindil/nimalyzer/doc/configuration.rst

     check complexity cyclomatic all 40
     explanation A code with high cyclomatic complexity is hard to understand and maintain.
 Please reduce the amount of the code branches (like, loops, if or case statements).

+    check not trystatements empty
+    explanation Except branches with names of exceptions made code more readable.
+It also prevents problems when the checked code will start propagating new exceptions.

 Search rules
 ------------